uts-cic/university-api/README.md

 ## Some design choices we have made in building out this specification

+WE WILL BE ADDING TO THIS DURING THE WORKSHOP AT ALASI23

 ## Helpful resources to guide the development of this repo